-Roman Signer (1938, Appenzell) is known for particularly enjoying derelict buildings.
-For him, the plant is endowed with many qualities: proximity to the river, complex mechanics, and the ability to transform matter.
+For Roman Signer, an artist fascinated by the power of nature (storms, winds, volcanoes, gales…) and known all over the world for his explosive performances, the plant — built in the late 1960s and now unused — is endowed with many qualities: proximity to the river, complex mechanics, and the ability to transform matter.

-This object regularly and inexorably stamps time out and creates a rhythm for the unending flow of the river, with its violent and calm power.
+This object regularly and inexorably stamps out time and signals the building’s slow decline.
+It creates a rhythm for the never-ending flow of the river, with its violent and calm power.

 WORK OF ART CREATED FOR ESTUAIRE 2009 WITHIN THE FRAMEWORK OF THE PUBLIC COMMISSION OF THE MINISTRY OF CULTURE AND COMMUNICATION – DRAC DES PAYS DE LA LOIRE, WITH THE SUPPORT OF PRO HELVETIA, SWISS FOUNDATION FOR CULTURE.